vediyappanbe/vediyappanbe/README.md

 - 👋 Hi, I’m @vediyappanbe
-- 👀 I’m interested in learning new technologies
+- 👀 I’m interested in learning new technologies.
 - 🌱 I’m currently learning DevOps tools
 - 💞️ I’m looking to collaborate on DevOps team.
 - 📫 You can reach me@9885580115 or vediyappanbe@gmail.com